imagingbook/ButtonDebounceMicros/README.md

 ## SETUP

-Declare a `ButtonDebouceMicros` object with `pin` and `delayMicros` to debounce as parameter, and define a callback function.
+Declare a `ButtonDebounceMicros` object with `pin` and `delayMicros` to debounce as parameter, and define a callback function.

 Example: